 - Kangaroos are believed to living on Earth for more than four million years.

-- The recent surveys prove that the today’s kangaroo is the evolved form of the ‘Didelphimorphia’ (The Opossum).
+- The recent surveys prove that today’s kangaroo is the evolved form of the ‘Didelphimorphia’ (The Opossum).

 39. How Many Kangaroos Live In Australia – Kangaroo Population